Truqap could fill a prostate cancer gap

 Source: OncologyPipeline & clinicaltrials.gov.

-CAPItello-281 tests Truqap plus Zytiga plus androgen deprivation therapy, versus Zytiga and androgen deprivation therapy alone.
+CAPItello-281 tests Truqap plus Zytiga and androgen deprivation therapy, versus Zytiga and androgen deprivation therapy alone.
 All Astra is saying for now is that it met its primary endpoint, radiographic progression-free survival, and that there was an “early trend” towards an overall survival benefit, although OS data are immature.

 Astra estimates that, of the 200,000 patients diagnosed with metastatic HSPC every year, around a quarter have PTEN-deficient tumours.